 My mother never loved me as much as my brother, yet she loves me enough to care for me as I die.
 This is why I hate my brother?

-I’m disgusted with myself, that’s nothing new.
-I know Timmy will never pay that 10 grand back.
-I’m just doing it to show him that I forgive him.
-Mostly to make amends to him so that I can forgive myself.
+I’m disgusted with myself.
+That’s nothing new.
+I know Timmy will never pay that ten grand back.
+I’m just doing it to show him I forgive him.
+Mostly to make amends to him, so I can forgive myself.
 Better late than never.
-If I live another day to make that phone call, tomorrow day will definitely go better than today.
+If I live another day to make that phone call, tomorrow will definitely go better than today.

 Julia said I would find happiness doing for others.
 I wonder if this is what she had in mind?
 I would love to ask her.

-My mother arrives and carefully squats down next to me feeling my forehead.
+My mother arrives and carefully squats down next to me, feeling my forehead.

-“Mom,” I say “I need to go to the hospital, my right side is paralyzed.”
+“Mom, I need to go to the hospital.
+My right side is paralyzed.”

-“Oh baby!” she says concern engulfing her face.
+“Oh, baby!” she says, concern engulfing her face.
 She pauses and looks at me.

 I meet her gaze.
-I know what she is thinking.
-What is the point of the ambulance?
+I know what she’s thinking.
+What is the point of an ambulance?

-“I know mom, I just want a couple of more days… if they can... give me that,” I confess.
+“I know, Mom.
+I just want a couple of more days… if they can…give me that,” I confess.

-“I called, they are on their way,” Timmy says, returning.
+“I called.
+They’re on their way,” Timmy says, returning.

-“Mom,” I begin “as soon as I can, I’m gonna borrow against the life insurance policy to loan money to Timmy so he can buy a house, but he has to pay that money back to you,”
+“Mom, as soon as I can, I’m gonna borrow against the life insurance policy to loan money to Timmy, so he can buy a house, but he has to pay that money back to you.”

 She stares at me, unable to contain her shock.

-“Of course baby,” She says.
+“Of course, baby.”
 She looks at Timmy then back at me.
-“You boys are ok?” she tentatively asks.
+“You boys are okay?” she tentatively asks.

-Timmy solemnly nods his head.
+Timmy solemnly nods.
 I manage a weak smile and a weak nod.
 Even with all that is going on, I think I see joy in her eyes.

-It is a good thing that you only need now to be happy, because now is all I have.
+It’s a good thing you only need now to be happy because now is all I have.

 * * *

 I can sense light behind my closed eyes.
 I hear the sounds of a hospital room.
 I immediately think of possible brain damage.
 I calculate two plus two.
 Four instantly comes to my mind.
-I try for something harder, twelve times four.
+I try for something harder…twelve times four.
 Forty-eight instantly comes to my mind.

-I try to breathe a sigh and it comes easier than any time in the past 3 months.
+I try to breathe a sigh, and it comes easier than any time in the past three months.
 I struggle to open my eyes.

-I see the back of a nurses head.
-He turns around and is startled to see that I am awake.
+I see the back of a nurse’s head.
+He turns around and is startled to see I’m awake.
 He leans over me and presses a button on the panel over my head.

 I drift out of consciousness.

 * * *

 “Jacob?
 Jacob?”

-I hear my mothers voice.
+I hear my mother’s voice.
 I struggle to open my eyes.
-I am tired but I am curious as to why I am alive, and in what state I am in.
-I force my eyes open and I am relieved to find that I am able to turn my head toward her voice.
+I’m tired, but I’m curious as to why I’m alive, and in what state I’m in.
+I force my eyes open, and I’m relieved to find I’m able to turn my head toward her voice.

 “Mom?”
-I say.
-Barely a whisper through my dry scratchy throat.
+It’s barely a whisper through my dry scratchy throat.

-“It’s a miracle,” She says.
-Her voice cracking with emotion as she leans forward excitedly touching my arm.
-“You were going to… die…” she stops and sniffles.
-“The doctor said we had nothing to lose… they operated and removed the tumor!”
+“It’s a miracle.”
+Her voice cracks with emotion as she leans forward excitedly touching my arm.
+“You were going to… die.”
+She stops and sniffles.
+“The doctor said we had nothing to lose.
+They operated and removed the tumor!”

-I stare at her, unable to comprehend what she is saying.
+I stare at her, unable to comprehend what she’s saying.

 “What… what does that mean?”
 I manage to mumble.

 She smiles with watery eyes.
-“It’s over, you’re going to be ok!” she says.
-The water in her eyes finally falling down her face as tears.
+“It’s over.
+You’re going to be okay!”
+The water in her eyes finally falls down her face as tears.